 According to CBS News, Valisure officials have told the FDA the chemical dimethylformamide (DMF) is present in the common medication valsartan.

 An FDA official told CBS the agency will investigate Valisure's claim.

 An official at Novartis, which manufactures a brand name version of valsartan, told CBS it does not use DMF in its medications.

 The Valisure announcement is latest in a string of actions involving blood pressure medications since the first batch was recalled last July.

-A pharmaceutical giant has expanded its recent recall of blood pressure medications due to concerns over a cancer-causing agent.
+Last week, a large pharmaceutical firm expanded its recent recall of blood pressure medications due to concerns over a cancer-causing agent.